 Many people delay estate planning because it feels distant or uncomfortable.
 But dying without a will (called dying "intestate") means the state decides how your assets are distributed — often not in the way you would have wanted.

 An estate planning attorney helps you create a legally valid will, establish trusts, designate beneficiaries, set up powers of attorney, and plan for estate taxes.
 For families with minor children, a will is especially essential to designate guardianship.
-Probate attorneys also assist families in settling an estate after a loved one passes.

 Employment Law Disputes